ericaraujophd/25fa-social-modeling/slos/module2-segregation.md

 - Evaluate the relationship between micro-motives and macro-behavior

 **Technical Skills:**
+- Navigate the NetLogo interface and basic programming concepts
+- Create simple agent-based models with basic behaviors
+- Run simulations and collect data from model outputs
+- Interpret basic visualization and data outputs

 - Implement Schelling's segregation model in NetLogo
 - Modify agent rules and parameters to test different scenarios
 - Collect and analyze data from agent-based simulations